James E. Rogan

-James Edward Rogan (born August 21, 1957) is an American judge of the Superior Court of California, adjunct law professor, author and former Member of the United States House of Representatives from California.
-He also formerly served as United States Under Secretary of Commerce for Intellectual Property, Director of the United States Patent and Trademark Office, California State Assembly Majority Leader, a judge of the California Municipal Court, a gang murder prosecutor with the Los Angeles County District Attorney's office and a civil litigator in private law practice.
-In January 2007, President George W. Bush nominated Rogan to be a federal judge for the United States District Court for the Central District of California, but the Senate failed to act on the nomination before the expiration of Bush's term in office.
+James Edward Rogan (born August 21, 1957) is an American adjunct law professor and author who served as a judge of the Orange County Superior Court from 2006 to 2023.
+A member of the Republican Party, he served as a member of the U.S. House of Representatives from 1997 to 2001.
+He also served as a member of the California State Assembly from 1994 to 1996.

 Early life and education

 Rogan was expelled from high school in the tenth grade.
 Although he never completed high school formally, Rogan attended Chabot Community College—now Las Positas Community College—in Livermore.
 He went on to earn a bachelor's degree in political science from the University of California at Berkeley, and later his Juris Doctor degree from UCLA Law School, where he was a member of the UCLA Law Review.
 Rogan helped pay his way through law school by working as a bartender and bouncer at several Hollywood night clubs.